Utility furniture: The Utility Furniture Advisory Committee

 The Utility Furniture Advisory Committee was set up in 1942 in order to assure that the available resources were used efficiently.
 It drew on expertise from Gordon Russell, Edwin Clinch, Herman Lebus and John Gloag.
 Among the committee's other members was Charles Jenkinson, a Leeds vicar and social reformer.

-New furniture was rationed and was restricted to newlyweds and people who had been bombed, under the "Domestic Furniture (Control of Manufacture and Supply (No 2)) Order 1942" operative from 1 November 1942.
+New furniture was rationed and was restricted to newlyweds and people who had been bombed, under the Domestic Furniture (Control of Manufacture and Supply) (No. 2) Order 1942 (SR&O 1942/2214) operative from 1 November 1942.

 The same logo was used for utility furniture as for utility clothing: two capital 'C's and the figure 41.

 Utility Furniture Catalogue

 The committee produced approved designs that were published in the Utility Furniture Catalogue of 1943.
 The aim was to ensure the production of strong, well-designed furniture which made efficient use of timber.
 The Arts and Crafts movement influenced the designs, which were considered to be simplistic due to their lack of decoration (which was contrary to the popular taste of the immediate pre-war period).
 Furniture based on these designs was constructed by a number of firms around the country - 589 in January 1946, increasing to 1729 in January 1949.